Winter’s Tale Is Too Much Story For A Movie. It Needs To Be A NetFlix Series

 Let’s Not Actually Spoil The Movie

 The manner in how Peter and Beverly meet won’t be divulged in this review.
 How they meet and how that meeting evolves is much different in the original words.
-But that’s to be expected, the movie has a only a couple hours to compress a lot of detail.
+But that’s to be expected, the movie has only a couple hours to compress a lot of detail.

 Where the director attempts to either pay homage to points in the book or integrate key motivational concerns they become convoluted by the drastic additions he made to the overall story.